MichalOpoka/ecfr/cfr/title-12-Banks-Banking/chapter-XII-Federal-Housing-Finance-Agency/subchapter-D-Federal-Home-Loan-Banks/part-1263-Members-Banks/subpart-A-Definitions/section-1263.1.md

 *Captive* means an entity that holds an insurance license or charter under the laws of a State, but that does not meet the definition of “insurance company” set forth in this section or fall within any other category of institution that may be eligible for membership.

-*CDFI credit union* means a State-chartered credit union that has been certified as a CDFI by the CDFI Fund and that does not have federal share insurance.
+*CDFI credit union* means a State-chartered credit union that does not have Federal share insurance and that has been certified as a CDFI by the CDFI Fund.

 *CDFI Fund* means the Community Development Financial Institutions Fund established under section 104(a) of the Community Development Banking and Financial Institutions Act of 1994 (12 U.S.C.
 4703(a)).